 General requirements for a barber license?

-You have to complete 1,000 hours of training at a licensed barber school and also a 4,000 hour apprenticeship.
+Complete 1,000 hours of training at a licensed barber school and a 4,000 hour apprenticeship.

 What’s the state licensing site for a barber?

 What are some training programs available for a barber?

 How long is a license good for and when do I need to renew?

 Renews in March in odd-numbered years.

 A barber is a professional who specializes in the cutting, styling, and grooming of men and boy’s hair and beards.
 This profession has a long-standing history filled with tradition and is an important subsection of the beauty industry.
 Many of the techniques and tools of barbering are as old as the profession itself.
 This includes the tools, techniques and overall aesthetic of the barbershop itself.
 Barbers are experts in their field.
 A barber’s job is primarily in customer satisfaction, which revolves around the customer service, friendliness, and communication of the barber.

 To become a licensed barber in the state of Wisconsin there are several steps that must be taken.

 - The completion of a formal barber program or apprenticeship